Kareem-124/PalSika-Barcode-Scanner/readme.md

-    We are required to run the server using "https" to be able to use the devices cameras. open your command prompt and type: ipconfig search for the IPv4 Address, it should look something like this: 192.168.10.5 Open your browser and go to https://192.168.10.5:8000 (This is just an exmple you need to enter you IPv4 address) to view the application.
+    We are required to run the server using "https" to be able to use the devices cameras. open your command prompt and type: ipconfig search for the IPv4 Address, it should look something like this: 192.168.10.5 Open your browser and go to https://192.168.10.5:8000 (This is just an example you need to enter you IPv4 address) to view the application.
 ```
 # Usage
 ## Phase One: Barcode Scanning